FTCIrrationalDoorkeepers4653/TeamCode/README.md

 - 2/19/2021 - Fixed New Configurations for Autonomous Values for the Robot Rebuild from 2/12 - 2/19.
 Also, Made Minor Improvements to Intake and Wobble Goal Controls.

 - 2/21/2021 - Fixed Flywheel Revving Issues with New REV FLywheel and 6mm Compression for Optimal Performance.
-Also, Changed FLywheel Speed Controls in Autonomous and TeleOp to Match New Flywheel Design.
+Also, Changed Flywheel Speed Controls in Autonomous and TeleOp to Match New Flywheel Design.
 Also, Changed Auto to Comply with Rule G10 About Robot Contact.

 - 2/27/2021 - Added Autonomous Powershot Shooting for Endgame Integrated with Odometry and Autonomous Shooting.

 - 3/3/2021 - Optimized Shooting and Parking in Autonomous and Automated Powershot hitting in Endgame.

+- 3/24/2021 - Added 80-Point Autonomous for Four Stack and Updated 83-Point Autonomous for One Stack.
+Also, Augmented Mecanum Drive Functions for TeleOp.
+Also, Updated Automatic Powershot System to Hit All Powershots more Consistently.
+Finally, Cleaned Up Project Structure and Comments.